What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 - You're solo and you need distribution running while you're building

-- You have a full-time job alongside your startup (this is me)
+- You have a full-time job alongside your startup

 - You ship things but hate the marketing and admin that follows